alessandromr/docker-laravel-starter-kit/README.md

 ##### This procedure is for *nix system

-1. Install Laravel:
+1. Install Laravel on containers:
     - `./getLaravel.sh`

-1. Install NPM support for laravel:
+1. Install NPM support for Laravel on containers:
     - `./npmSupport.sh`

 3. Generate the application key